tradingview/rest_integrations_docs/source/FAQ.rst

    ``min tick size =  minmovement / pricescale``.
 For example, if you need to set a price step in ``0.01``, then you need to set ``pricescale: 100``, and ``minmovement: 1``.

-🎾 Are there any restrictions on the number of symbol groups?
+Are there any restrictions on the symbol groups number?
    Data integration is limited to 10 groups of symbols, no more than 10 thousand symbols each.
-The symbol can appear in one group only.
+One symbol can only appear in one group.

 ..
 History
 .. .......